Manifestly Covariant Polynomial M5-brane Lagrangians: Discussion

 \section{Discussion}

 In the '90s Schwarz and Sen put forth an electromagnetic duality symmetric action \cite{Schwarz:1993vs} which is the low-energy effective action of toroidally compactified heterotic string theory.
 It is not manifestly invariant under Lorentz transformations and diffeomorphism.
-Shortly afterwards, covariant versions of this action were presented by PST \cite{Pasti:1995ii,Pasti:1995tn,Pasti:1996vs} via the introduction of an auxiliary vector field which was initially introduced as a constant vector field in \cite{Khoudeir:1994zw}.
-So the lack of manifest covariance in the earlier duality symmetric action \cite{Schwarz:1993vs} was tackled by the insertion of an auxiliary field which is also a St\"uckelberg field.
+Shortly afterwards, covariant versions of this action were presented by Pasti, Sorokin and Tonin \cite{Pasti:1995ii,Pasti:1995tn,Pasti:1996vs} via the introduction of an auxiliary vector field which was initially introduced as a constant vector field in \cite{Khoudeir:1994zw}.
+Subsequently the PST formalism was employed in \cite{Pasti:1997gx,Bandos:1997ui} to formulate a covariant M5-brane action.
+So the lack of manifest covariance in the earlier duality symmetric action \cite{Schwarz:1993vs} was tackled by the insertion of an auxiliary field which is a St\"uckelberg field.
 However, though the PST action has most of the properties sought in a duality symmetric Lagrangian, it is not polynomial and becomes singular when the denominator containing the St\"uckelberg field vanishes.
 More than two decades after the PST action came out, it was expressed in a polynomial form in \cite{Mkrtchyan:2019opf,Bansal:2021bis}, again by introducing another auxiliary field into the Lagrangian.
 Correspondingly now, we have shown in this paper that the non-polynomial PST M5-brane Lagrangian \cite{Pasti:1997gx,Bandos:1997ui}, which is covariant by virtue of the St\"uckelberg field $a$ in it, can also be made polynomial by the introduction of a few more auxiliary fields.
-Hence in all of these developments, the desired characteristics of the duality symmetric action such as manifest covariance and polynomiality are achieved by including new auxiliary fields into the action.
+Hence in all of these developments the desired characteristics of the duality symmetric action such as manifest covariance and polynomiality have been achieved by including new auxiliary fields into the action.